vuquangtrong/mkdocs-material-blog/docs/projects.md

 title: Projects
 description: Listed here are some of my projects
 template: page.html
+usercontent: true
 ---

-I have published some of my projects on https://github.com/vuquangtrong, \
-if you are interested, feel free to ask me for more details.
+I have published some of my projects on [:fontawesome-brands-github: vuquangtrong](https://github.com/vuquangtrong), if you are interested, feel free to ask me for more details.

 Here are some featured ones: